✈ Flight Anxiety Tools

 Flying soon and not sure where to start?

-Start with the Flight Safety Score Calculator.
-It helps you identify whether your fear is mainly about turbulence, crash probability, airport stress, loss of control, or another trigger.
+Start with the Fear of Flying Calculator.
+It helps identify whether your fear is mainly turbulence, takeoff, landing, crash probability, airplane sounds, airport stress, panic, or loss of control.